PhatStraw/awesome-illustrations/readme.md

 - [Dropshipping Illustrations](https://outlane.co/graphics/dropshipping-illustrations) - Animated vector illustrations for e-commerce projects
 - [Get Illustrations Bundle](https://getillustrations.com) - A bundle of over 34 vector illustration packs and 2800+ items
-- [Handsome Illustrations](https://craftwork.design/handsome-illustrations) - Customizable 80 awesome illustrations and 20 backgrounds
+- [Craft Work](https://craftwork.design/downloads/category/freebies/) - Customizable 80 awesome illustrations and 20 backgrounds
-- [Juicy Illustrations](https://craftwork.design/juicy-illustrations) - A set of illustrations with customizable 80 items
 - [Struct Illustrations](https://struct.rocks) - An illustrations set of 40 stories and incidents from the IT world.
 - [Stubborn Illustrations](https://stubborn.rocks) - An illustrations set of 30 little exciting stories from the startup world
 - [Storytale](https://storytale.io/) - Hundreds of illustrations for web and app projects